evantygf/BlockFun/readme.txt

 Block Fun

 Requires Python 2.7 and Pygame 1.9 to run and py2exe to build.
+Will not work on python 3 currently.

 Controls:
 "A" to move left